Building a post-purchase checkout extension

 The browser extension automatically updates the checkout URLs while testing.

-In the browser extension settings, enter the Script URL that
+In the browser extension settings, enter the extension root URL that Shopify CLI printed to the console.

 Place a test order in your development store and go through the checkout steps.
 The post-purchase UI is shown after the payment step but before the thank you page.